absent-friend/LiveSplit.RustAlarm/readme.md

 ![image](https://github.com/user-attachments/assets/94536cfe-315e-4bad-a91f-8c4e8a9c0ab9)

-Rust Alarm can be used as-is, but I recommend reading the [settings guide](https://github.com/absent-friend/LiveSplit.RustAlarm/wiki/Settings-Guide) to get the most out of it.
+Rust Alarm can be used as-is, but I recommend reading the [settings guide](https://github.com/absent-friend/LiveSplit.RustAlarm/wiki/2.-Settings-Guide) to get the most out of it.
 Each segment can be configured separately to suit your needs as a runner.

+You should also be aware of these [warnings and caveats](https://github.com/absent-friend/LiveSplit.RustAlarm/wiki/3.-Warnings-and-Caveats).

-If you have LiveSplit in your stream/recording layout, you might not want to show the Rusty Segments area.
-I've written up some [recommendations for recording LiveSplit](https://github.com/absent-friend/LiveSplit.RustAlarm/wiki/Recording-LiveSplit-with-Rust-Alarm) with this in mind.
+If you have LiveSplit in your recording layout, you might not want to show Rust Alarm in the recording.
+I've written up some [recommendations for recording LiveSplit](https://github.com/absent-friend/LiveSplit.RustAlarm/wiki/4.-Recording-LiveSplit-with-Rust-Alarm) with this in mind.

 ## Development